 On by default, the Sprites will always face directly at your camera even as the camera moves.
 Unchecking Face Camera will allow your sprite to act more like a regular 3D layer.

 NOTE when Face Camera is turned off, Sprites behave like what was formerly called Textured Polygons.

 Particle Type set to Sprite, with chosen Leaf image

 This chooses the source layer that will be used as a 'texture' or custom particle.
 All other Texture group parameters affect the image loaded into Layer.

 By default, the Layer popup is set to None and turned off.
-To turn it on, just choose a layer from the popup box.
-This layer has to be in your Timeline, and the View (eye icon) should be turned off for that layer.
+To turn it on, just choose a layer from your timeline in the dropdown menu.

-Note that small layers (20-100 pixels) should be used for Layer emitters.
-Using larger layers will drastically increase render times and may result in instability depending on particle counts and system resources.
+Note that using larger layers will drastically increase render times and may result in instability depending on particle counts and system resources.

 Time Sampling determines which frame of the layer is sampled to generate the custom particle.
 There are 11 modes.
 The mode determines which frame the custom particle is sampled from with options for starting from the first frame, picking a random frame, or splitting the layer source into multiple clips.

-The default choice is Current Time.
+The default choice is Random - Loop.
 If the custom particle is a still image, the mode should always be set to Current Time.
 This option will speed up rendering because the same frame of the layer is used for all particles in the current frame.

 When using an animated particle, the other modes are useful.
 The Start, Random and Split modes can drastically reduce the time needed to pre-render the custom particle layer.